jentery/routledgeCompanionMSDH/projects.md

 Bikes and Bloomers: An interdisciplinary research project led by Kat Jungnickel “about the bike, bloomer and female cyclist in late nineteenth century Britain.”
 See www.bikesandbloomers.com.

-BioShock: A first-person shooter videogame series designed by Ken Levine and developed by Irrational Games.”
+BioShock: A first-person shooter videogame series designed by Ken Levine and developed by Irrational Games.
 See www.2kgames.com/bioshock.

 Blackfoot Digital Library: “[A] venue for sharing [Blackfoot family and community] stories, past and present.
 Most certainly it is intended to be an educational resource for all those now living in kitawahsinnoon.”
 See www.blackfootdigitallibrary.com.